 Because the asset belongs to the employer, the employee cannot use the money in their account as collateral.
 It's also protected from claims against the employee until distributed.

 The rollover rules for 457(f) plans are very straightforward.
 The money is not eligible for rollover or transfer into a 457(b) or any other qualified retirement plan such as an IRA.
 Remember, the money is not an asset of the employee until distributed.

 There are normally three ways that a distribution from a 457(f) plan takes place: a disability, the passing away of the employee, or the employee retiring from the company.
 On occasion, the employee and employer may agree upon a date on which a distribution takes place.
 At this point in time, a substantial risk of forfeiture no longer exists.

 The final rule we're going to talk about involves the concept of "substantial risk of forfeiture."
 As just mentioned, when distributions take place this risk no longer exists.
 At that time, all of this deferred compensation is immediately taxable.

 Until money is distributed from the account, it is an asset of the employer.
 This is why taxes can be deferred; the money is not yet owned by the employee until a distribution takes place.
-To ensure the asset is not owned by the employee (and merely being held by the employer), the IRS demands there must be a substantial risk of forfeiture.
+To ensure the asset is not owned by the employee (and merely being held by the employer); Internal Revenue Service demands there must be a substantial risk of forfeiture.
 In other words, they require a mechanism by which the employee risks losing all of the money in the account.